 Lauren Moseley is the author of the poetry collection Big Windows (Carnegie Mellon University Press).
-Her poems have appeared in Best New Poets, the Poem-a-Day series from the Academy of American Poets, the Iowa Review, Electric Literature, Copper Nickel, Southern Indiana Review, BOAAT, Pleiades, and elsewhere.
+Her poems have appeared or are forthcoming in Orion magazine, the Poem-a-Day series from the Academy of American Poets, the Iowa Review, Electric Literature, Third Coast, Copper Nickel, Southern Indiana Review, Pleiades, and elsewhere.
 She holds an MFA in Poetry from the University of North Carolina at Greensboro.
-Lauren has been a fellow at Yaddo and the Virginia Center for the Creative Arts and a recipient of an artist’s grant from the Money for Women/Barbara Deming Memorial Fund.
+Lauren has been a fellow at Yaddo and the Virginia Center for the Creative Arts and a recipient of artist grants from the Money for Women/Barbara Deming Memorial Fund.
 She lives in Durham, North Carolina.

 Photo by Tasha Thomas